roma-p/vit/etc/j.md

 - checkout from commit does not make use of package path? weird...
 - list tag by branch / only versionned tag not done.
 - rebase does not appear on graph but appears on log.
-Maybe branch tip not updated upon rebase? x K don't keep file. kept as editor in tree-asset but file deleted and removed from indexTracked file.
+Maybe branch tip not updated upon rebase?
+- rebase if I'm the editor? need to check if local changes. either commit it or reset it. x K don't keep file. kept as editor in tree-asset but file deleted and removed from indexTracked file.
+- rebase from tag.

 x add clean to CLI.